danielrcollins1/Arena/README.md

 This code package provides routines for simulating combat in a tabletop Fantasy Role-Playing Game (FRPG) similar to Original D&D or closely-related games.
-In most cases, the intent is to output statistics based on many trials of the game between men and monsters.
+In most cases, the intent is to output aggregate statistics based on many trials of the game between men and monsters.
+This package provides only command-line, text output; there are no graphics or visualizations, and generally few options for output regarding individual combats.

 The package currently includes three top-level main programs: